 After I made the Smore’s Ice Cream, I had some leftover chocolate ganache and almond flour graham cracker crumbles.
 I vowed to try and make a new recipe with them instead of eating them.
+That’s how these fruity smore’s bars came to be.

-I thought what if I made smore’s but in bar form, maybe with an extra flavor added in?
-Then the fruity smore’s bar was born.
 It’s a layer of graham cracker crumble, chocolate ganache, raspberry jam, and finally toasted italian meringue on top.
 YUM.

 I forgot to mention to, it’s no bake!
 The only thing that has to be “cooked” is making a sugar syrup in a pan on the stove for the meringue.
 This is a quick throw together dessert.